Air quality studies

 Ozone studies

 Ozone high in the atmosphere protects people from the sun's harmful radiation.
 But ground-level ozone harms people and plants.
 It forms when nitrogen oxides and volatile organic compounds react with each other in sunlight and hot temperatures.
-This pollution comes from vehicles, industry, and other sources and contributes to smog formation.
+This air pollution comes from vehicles, industry, and other sources.
+It creates smog.

-Although the state currently meets the national ozone standards, we continue to watch the following areas closely:
+Although Washington currently meets the national ozone standards, we continue to watch these areas closely:

 • Western foothills of Cascade Mountains